octerra/encodingcom/README.md

 Revision History

+0.1.4
+* tools/ls_queue.py provided as a CLI to report all elements in the queue. verbose mode enables GetStatus along with GetMediaInfo level of details

 0.1.3
 * tools/cancel_media.py provided as a CLI to help manage/delete items in the queue
 * functional test for CancelMedia action